popgenDK/popgenDK.github.io/_pages/summer.md

 ## General info

-**Date:** August 19-23, 2024 <br/>
+**Date:** August 4-8, 2025 <br/>
 **Place:** Copenhagen Denmark  <br/>
 **Organized by:** The Department of Biology, University of Copenhagen <br/>
 **Price:** Free for all PhD students at Danish universities.
 200 Euro for all other students. <br/>
 **Includes:** All teaching.
 Food and accommodation are NOT included in the course fee. <br/>
 **Sign up:**  [link to sign up](https://docs.google.com/forms/d/e/1FAIpQLSe-YM5Xjp-xZpognNT5khZaWjV7ai0cHrGGWph1xzx4NnGjSw/viewform?usp=header)  <br/>
 **Contact:** For questions write to cphsummercourse@gmail.com  <br/>
-**Credit and diploma:** The course is 2.5 ETCS credits and you will recieve a diploma  <br/>
+**Credit and diploma:** The course is 2.5 ETCS credits and you will recieve a diploma. <br/>
 **[github with code](https://github.com/popgenDK/courses/tree/main/summer2025)**

 # Content

 The course is a comprehensive introduction to a number of topics and common research tools used in analyses of next-generation sequencing (NGS) data.
-Topics include: genetic drift, natural selection, population structure, recent and ancient admixture, spatial genetics, f-statistics and demographic inference and simulations.
+Topics include: genetic drift, natural selection, population structure, recent and ancient admixture, f-statistics and demographic inference.
 We will cover the theoretical concepts but the main focus is practical use of the methods.
 Lectures will be combined with hands-on computer exercises.

 ## Intended Learning Outcome